nauticalmike/egress-security/README.md

 The second and third responses should be 403 forbidden as they are from `sleep-google` to Yahoo and the third from `sleep-yahoo` to Google while the rest should be 200.

 You successfully used `AuthorizationPolicy`s to enforce internal outbound traffic through the egress gateway.

+# Summary

+Using the right combination of `ServiceEntry`s, `DestinationRule`s, `VirtualService`s, `Gateway`s and `AuthorizationPolicy` allows to flow internal outbound traffic to our egress gateway instance with the purpose to fine-grained control the workloads outbound traffic.